abhijeet007rocks8/Dev-Scripts/Rules.md

    4. Basic Component in Project.

-   5. Show Steps on how to run in Local
+   5. Show Steps on how to run in Local [check here](https://github.com/abhijeet007rocks8/Dev-Scripts/tree/main/Python/Web%20Scraping/AnimeTracker#to-run-the-code--)

    6. If any further info contributors want to include, you are most welcome to do.